 Jesse James has coached since 1969, and he holds the most championships in SEYO history, at the highest level.
 He has coached over fifty high school players who have received collegiate basketball scholarships, and he was previously a collegiate physical educator.
 Jesse proudly coached his two daughters and one son to collegiate basketball scholarships.
 His two daughters and three of his sons have started on varsity teams in nineteen of their twenty seasons and received sixteen "All-League" awards in total.
 Jesse is currently the head coach of the James Real Estate Ironmen, who are the new NAU AA-State Champions, and he coaches in the Ironmen Club Program.

 Camryn Hamaguchi was a four-year varsity starter at Kennedy High school where she was a two-year team captain and earned numerous awards such as Empire League MVP, 1st Team All-Empire League, All-Academic Empire League, All-NIkkei.
 Camryn led her team in scoring in her Junior and Senior years while holding Kennedy High School's highest three point and free throw percentage and eanred Kennedy High School's Female Athlete of the Year.
-Camryn is now playing basketball at Chapman University and coaches in the Lil Ironmen Introductory Program, Skills Clinics, and Ironmen Summer Camp.
+Camryn is now playing college basketball at Chapman University and coaches in the Lil Ironmen Introductory Program, Lady Ironmen Club Program, Skills Clinics, and Ironmen Summer Camps.

 Russell Butsumyo played two years of varsity basketball at Cypress College where he earned the Cypress College Hustle Award and was part of the 2016 Empire League Championship team.
 Russell has also devoted his time into community service where he earned the Orange Coast Optimist Octagon of the Year in 2013.
 Russell has trained with Ironmen Basketball since the beginning of time and now is a valued coach in the Lil Ironmen Introductory Program, Ironmen Skills Clinics, and Ironmen Summer Camp.